 The Connecticut Huskies represent the University of Connecticut in the NCAA Division 1, and they have plenty of conference titles to their name.

-The Yale Bulldogs meanwhile represent the Ivy League school, and every two years New Haven hosts one of the most hotly contested college football rivalries anywhere, when the Bulldogs take on the Harvard Crimson.
+The Yale Bulldogs meanwhile represent the Ivy League school, and every two years New Haven hosts one of the most hotly contested college football rivalries anywhere when the Bulldogs take on the Harvard Crimson.

-Of course, once sportsbetting is legalized it will also be possible to bet on MLB teams from across the US, from individual games to World Series winners.
+Of course, once sports betting is legalized it will also be possible to bet on MLB teams from across the US, from individual games to World Series winners.

 Although Connecticut has no representative in the NBA, The Connecticut Sun women’s basketball team represents the state in the WNBA and has a great record in the league.
-The Sun have made the playoffs in eight of their last fourteen seasons up to 2018.
+The Suns have made the playoffs in eight of their last fourteen seasons up to 2018.

-No NHL teams currently reside in Connecticut, but in the AHL the state is represented by the Bridgeport Sound Tigers and the Hartford Wolf Pack, both of who are affiliated with New York NHL Franchises.
+No NHL teams currently reside in Connecticut, but in the AHL the state is represented by the Bridgeport Sound Tigers and the Hartford Wolf Pack, both of whom are affiliated with New York NHL Franchises.
 Once sports betting is legalized both AHL and NHL will be free to bet on.

 In golf, the Travelers Championship is a PGA tour event held at the TPC River Highlands course just outside of Hartford.

 The New England Black Wolves represent Connecticut in the National Lacrosse League.
 Lime Rock Park in Salisbury hosts a variety of NASCAR and other racing events throughout the year.